 The Aperol Spritz is one of the "it" drinks for summer of 2017 and you know I had to add a tropical twist to it.
-This Tropical Rosé Aperol Spritz Cocktail post is sponsored by Cost Plus World Market on behalf of their blog, Discover.
+I give you my Tropical Rosé Aperol Spritz Cocktail.

 I think not only is the flavor of this cocktail is what makes it so popular but also the color.
 The bright orange of the Aperol reminds me of summertime especially of late afternoon sunshine.
 This cocktail is often served as a pre-dinner cocktail.
 Something to sip on while deciding where to go or what to make.
 Or you can drink it just because.
 Really no need for a reason to sip one of these gorgeous cocktails.
 In fact they are still such a popular cocktail in Italy, it is said that 300,000 (That is three hundred thousand) of these cocktails are sipped daily there.
 Every day.
 That is a lot of Aperol spritzes!

 These tropical rosé Aperol spritzes couldn't be easier to make.
 The traditional cocktail is a 3:2:1 ratio of prosecco, Aperol and soda water.
 I exchanged the prosecco for this year's other popular drink, Rosé, and I used a sparkling Rosé.
 I also added in passion fruit and calamansi lime juices and topped with lemon pellegrino.
 YUM.
 I made up a pitcher of cocktails, partially to use this fun new cocktail pitcher, and to make up several servings at once for friends.
 OR to have all week long for myself.
 If you don't serve it right away don't add the Rosé until right before serving so it doesn't lose its fizz.

 I hope you enjoy this tropical rosé Aperol spritz as much as I do!!